Bocheng-J/Bocheng-J.github.io/_posts/2020-04-29-Dijkstra's-algorithm.md

 After checking all the neighbour nodes (all the non-visited nodes of the current node), select one **non-visited** node which has the **smallest** stored distance as the next current node.

 ## Step: 3 -- Loop
-Return to step 2, unless the target node has been reached.
+Return to step 2, unless the target node has been reached or all the nodes are visited.

 ---